Graylog2/documentation/pages/installation/virtual_machine_appliances.rst

 Pre-Considerations
 ==================

-This is a showcase of Graylog and its cluster mode.
-Please run this appliance always in a separated network that is isolated from the internet.
+The Graylog Virtual Machine Appliance was designed only as a showcase of Graylog and its cluster mode.
+This appliance is intended for proof of concept, testing, lab or other such applications.
+Please, deploy this appliance in a network that is isolated from the internet.
+In most cases, Graylog does not recommend using this appliance in a production environment.

-Read also the notes about production readiness_!
+Please review the notes about production readiness_!

 Download
 ========